ysugimoto/workers-template-zig/README.md

 ## Requirements

 - `zig` - To compile wasm from Zig, see [installtion](https://ziglang.org/learn/getting-started/#installing-zig)
+- `make` - Shortcut tasks for zig build.
+You can do their tasks manually even you can't `make` command.

 Note that this project is just example, only checked in darwin arm64.
+If you could work well on other platform, let me know :-)

 ## Usage